Southampton: Education

 Southampton has two universities, namely the University of Southampton and Solent University.
 Together, they have a student population of 40,000.
 Though students numbers had increased in the 80s, 90s, and up to 2011, they began to reduce due to changes in immigration rules and dropped further after 2016 due to Brexit.
 Of these, 2,880 are from EU, and the rest are from UK, Asia and Africa.

 The University of Southampton, which was founded in 1862 and received its Royal Charter as a university in 1952, has over 22,000 students.
 The university is ranked in the top 100 research universities in the world in the Academic Ranking of World Universities 2010.
 In 2010, the THES - QS World University Rankings positioned the University of Southampton in the top 80 universities in the world.
 The university considers itself one of the top 5 research universities in the UK.
-The university has a global reputation for research into engineering sciences, oceanography, chemistry, cancer sciences, sound and vibration research, computer science and electronics and optoelectronics.
+The university has a global reputation for research into engineering sciences, oceanography, chemistry, cancer sciences, sound and vibration research, computer science, electronics, and optoelectronics.
 It is also home to the National Oceanography Centre, Southampton (NOCS), the focus of Natural Environment Research Council-funded marine research.

 Southampton Solent University has 17,000 students and its strengths are in the training, design, consultancy, research and other services undertaken for business and industry.
-It is also host to the Warsash Maritime Academy, which provides training and certification for the international shipping and off-shore oil industries.
+It is also host to the Warsash Maritime School, which provides training and certification for the international shipping and off-shore oil industries.

 In addition to state school sixth forms at St Anne's and Bitterne Park School and an independent sixth form at King Edward's, there are two sixth-form colleges: Itchen College and Richard Taunton Sixth Form College, and a further education college, Southampton City College.
 A number of Southampton pupils travel outside the city, for example to Barton Peveril College.

 There are 79 state-run schools in Southampton, comprising: